pingcap/docs/develop/dev-guide-sample-application-python-mysqlclient.md

     cp .env.example .env
     ```

 5. Copy and paste the corresponding connection string into the `.env` file.
-Example result is as follows:
+The example result is as follows:

     ```dotenv
     TIDB_HOST='{host}.clusters.tidb-cloud.com'